mattheww/gomill/gomill_docs/settings.rst

 In particular:

-- if you change a player definition, the new definition will be used when describing the player in reports; there'll be no record of the earlier definition, or which games were played under it.
+- if you change a :setting-cls:`Player` definition, the new definition will be used when describing the player in reports; there'll be no record of the earlier definition, or which games were played under it.

-- if you change a matchup definition, the new definition will be used when describing the matchup in reports; there'll be no record of the earlier definition, or which games were played under it.
+- if you change a :setting-cls:`Matchup` definition, the new definition will be used when describing the matchup in reports; there'll be no record of the earlier definition, or which games were played under it.

-- if you change a matchup definition to have different players (ie, player codes), the ringmaster will refuse to run the competition.
+- if you change a :setting-cls:`Matchup` definition to have different players (ie, player codes), the ringmaster will refuse to run the competition.

-- if you delete a matchup definition, results from that matchup won't be displayed during future runs, but will be included (with some missing information) in the :action:`report` and :action:`show` output.
+- if you delete a :setting-cls:`Matchup` definition, results from that matchup won't be displayed during future runs, but will be included (with some missing information) in the :action:`report` and :action:`show` output.

-If you add a matchup definition, put it at the end of the list (or else explicitly specify the matchup ids).
+If you add a :setting-cls:`Matchup` definition, put it at the end of the list (or else explicitly specify the matchup ids).

-In practice, you shouldn't delete matchup definitions (if you don't want any more games to be played, set :setting:`number_of_games` to ``0``).
+In practice, you shouldn't delete :setting-cls:`Matchup` definitions (if you don't want any more games to be played, set :setting:`number_of_games` to ``0``).

 If you change descriptive text, you can use the :action:`report` command line action to remake the report file.